seyLu/blog/content/project/how-i-made-this-blog-site/index.md

 ```
 <!-- prettier-ignore-end -->

 This was more work than necessary, simply for the fact that grayscale & opacity in scss is different from css.
-Thus, requiring this workaround to tell scss to use the native css functions.
+Thus, requiring this workaround to tell scss to use the native css functions instead.

 With the default theme being dark mode: